 They can be a little over-protective of their families and property which is one of the reasons why early socialisation is so important for one of these high energy, intelligent dogs.
 Norwegian Elkhounds need to know their place in the pack and who is the alpha dog in a household or they would quickly take on the role of dominant dog which can make them unruly and harder to live with.

-Because they are so intelligent, a Norwegian Elkhound needs to be given the right amount of mental stimulation on a daily basis for them to be truly happy, well-rounded dogs.
+Because they are so intelligent, a Norwegian Elkhound needs to be given the right amount of daily mental stimulation for them to be truly happy, well-rounded dogs.
 Without enough to keep their minds busy, dogs would quickly get bored which would prompt them to find ways of amusing themselves which could see them developing some unwanted and destructive behaviours around the home which is their way of relieving stress.
 All too often if they are left on their own for longer periods of time, they develop separation anxiety simply because they love being around people so much and which is one of the reasons why they make such good PAT therapy dogs.